stnolting/neorv32/README.md

 ### FPGA Implementation Results - Processor

-The hardware resources used by a specifc processor setup is defined by the implemented CPU extensions ([see below](#FPGA-Implementation-Results---CPU)), the configuration of the peripheral modules and some "glue logic".
+The hardware resources used by a specific processor setup is defined by the implemented CPU extensions ([see below](#FPGA-Implementation-Results---CPU)), the configuration of the peripheral modules and some "glue logic".
 Section [_"FPGA Implementation Results - Processor Modules"_](https://stnolting.github.io/neorv32/#_processor_modules)
-of the online datasheet shows the ressource utilization of each optional processor module to allow an estimation of the actual setup's hardware requirements.
+of the online datasheet shows the resource utilization of each optional processor module to allow an estimation of the actual setup's hardware requirements.

 :information_source: The [`setups`](https://github.com/stnolting/neorv32/tree/master/setups) folder provides exemplary FPGA setups targeting various FPGA boards and toolchains.
-These setups also provide ressource utilization reports for different SoC configurations
+These setups also provide resource utilization reports for different SoC configurations

 [[back to top](#The-NEORV32-RISC-V-Processor)]